ynput/ayon-documentation/website/docs/addon_applications_admin.md

 </details>

-### How to make a tool available for all folder paths in a project for a specific application variant ?
+### How to make a tool available for all folder paths in a project for a specific application variant?

-<details><summary>How to make a tool available for all folder paths in a project for a specific application variant ?</summary>
+<details><summary>How to make a tool available for all folder paths in a project for a specific application variant?</summary>

 To achieve this result, you'd need to adjust two settings: